cldwalker/Mermaid/README.md

 ## TODO
 * Add a command to export generated svg based on http://bl.ocks.org/mbostock/6466603.
-Contribution most welcome as this method seems to loose a lot of styling.
+Contribution most welcome as this method seems to lose a lot of styling.

 ## License
 See LICENSE.txt